 - The nervous system then registers the existence of change or a special event in the environment (called stimulus) through homeostasis.

-- The major senses are five; touch, smell, teste, hearing, and sight.
+- The major senses are five; touch, smell, taste, hearing, and sight.

-- The stimuli for the sense of touch is mechanical or physical that makes contact with the skin.
+- The stimuli for the sense of touch are mechanical or physical that make contact with the skin.

 - In the hearing sense, the perception of sound is also a physical stimulus.

-- Stimuli in case of sight is light.
+- Stimuli in the case of sight are light.

-- On the basis of the received stimuli, the nervous system makes a response.
+- Based on the received stimuli, the nervous system makes a response.

 - A response would be a movement of mussels.
 For example, a quick withdrawal of hand from a hot thing.

 - The responses are of two types: voluntary (conscious) and involuntary (unconscious).
-Example of voluntary response is the contraction of skeletal muscle.
-While cardiac muscle regulation, glands activation, and smooth muscle contraction are the examples of involuntary responses.
+An example of a voluntary response is the contraction of skeletal muscle.
+While cardiac muscle regulation, glands activation, and smooth muscle contraction are examples of involuntary responses.